-- You are likely already good at class taking; as a PhD student, what's most important now is learning how to conduct research in a complicated topic and then to write and speak at an academic level about that research.
-My job is to introduce you to tools you need to get started in the topic (here, NLP) and to guide you in the research, writing and speaking. - Here is the general approach to the class: - The first five weeks will cover the basic tools you need to understand the majority of current and slightly older research and some experimentation and data fundamentals.
+• You are likely already good at class taking; as a PhD student, what's most important now is learning how to conduct research in a complicated topic and then to write and speak at an academic level about that research.
+My job is to introduce you to tools you need to get started in the topic (here, NLP) and to guide you in the research, writing and speaking.

+- Here is the general approach to the class: - The first part will cover the basic tools you need to understand the majority of current and slightly older research and some experimentation and data fundamentals.
 You may have experienced parts of this in other ML/Al classes, but there will generally be an NLP "spin." - Thereafter we'll discuss the dominant NLP "fields" and "tasks" that are generally the settings for research products.
-There are various special topics, especially near the end, and there is some fluidity in what we cover so if you don't see a topic you wanted to learn more about, let me know!

-- Starting roughly in October, each class will begin with a 15 minute presentation by a student on a paper from this year's NAACL conference and a discussion of the paper. - We'll take a break at about 11 each class, have a snack, and discuss a question I will prompt you with ahead of time. - The class works better when you're engaged, interrupting me, asking questions, challenging my assertions, bringing up extra points from your own experience, etc.
+There are various special topics, especially near the end, and there is some fluidity in what we cover so if you don't see a topic you wanted to learn more about, let me know! - Starting roughly in October, each class will begin with two 15 minute presentations students on a paper from this year's NAACL or ACL conferences and a discussion of the paper. - We'll take a break at about 11 each class, have a snack and some open discussion or just check email (I prefer the open discussion when we can). - The class works better when you're engaged, interrupting me, asking questions, challenging my assertions, bringing up extra points from your own experience, etc.